-Fell Speed.
-The Great Orc may take a bonus action to Disengage from one opponent and engage another without provoking an opportunity attack.
-The new opponent must be within its regular movement rate.
+Aggressive.
+As a bonus action, the Great Orc can move up to its speed toward a hostile creature that it can see.
 Sunlight Sensitivity.
-While in sunlight, the Great Orc has Disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+While in sunlight, the Great Orc has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

 Multiattack.
-The Great Orc makes two attacks with its orcish scimitar, orc-axe or heavy orc-spear.
+The Great Orc makes two attacks with its heavy scimitar, orc-axe, or spear.

-Orcish Scimitar.
-Melee Weapon Attack: +7 to hit, reach 5 ft, one target.
-Hit: 9 (2d4+4) slashing damage.
+Heavy Scimitar.
+Melee Weapon Attack: +7 to hit, reach 5ft, one target.
+Hit: 11 (2d6+4) slashing damage

-Orc-axe.
-Melee Weapon Attack: +7 to hit, reach 5 ft, one target.
-Hit: 7 (1d6+4) slashing damage or 8 (1d8+4) slashing damage if used with two hands.
+Orc-Axe.
+Melee Weapon Attack: +7 to hit, reach 5ft, one target.
+Hit: 9 (1d10+4) slashing damage

-Heavy Orc-Spear.
-Melee Weapon Attack: +7 to hit, reach 5 ft, one target.
-Hit: 9 (1d10+4) piercing damage.
-Two-handed.
+Spear.
+Melee or Ranged Weapon Attack: +7 to hit, reach 5ft or range 20/60 ft., one target.
+Hit: 6 (1d8+4) piercing damage or 8 (1d8+4) piercing damage if used in a two-handed melee attack.

-Commanding Voice.
-The Great Orc can inspire its allies with barked commands and horrible threats.
-It may use its reaction to utter a command or shout a warning when a non-hostile creature, that it can see within 30 feet of it, is about to make an attack roll or a saving throw.
-The target can add a d6 Command Die to that roll, provided it can hear and understand the message.
-A creature can benefit from only one Command Die at a time, and creatures that possess Commanding Voice cannot benefit from this effect.
+Leadership (Recharges after a short or long rest).
+When using Leadership as an action, for 1 minute, the Great Orc can utter a roar of encouragement whenever a non-hostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
+The creature can add a d4 to its roll provided it can hear and understand the Great Orc.
+A creature can benefit from only one Leadership die at a time.
+This effect ends if the Great Orc is incapacitated.